 United States

-The infection often begins as cellulitis, which is initially confined by the tough fibrous septa that course throughout the pad.
+The infection often begins as cellulitis, which initially is confined by the tough fibrous septa that course throughout the pad.
 At this stage, patients may report pain, redness, and swelling.
-Mild infections may resolve with antibiotics.

 A felon is characterized by a fingertip pad that is erythematous, tensely swollen, and very tender to palpation.
 There may be an associated puncture wound or paronychia.

-Staphylococcus aureus is the most common cause of felon and is often methicillin-resistant (MRSA).[3, 4, 5]
+Staphylococcus aureus is the most common cause of a felon and often is methicillin-resistant (MRSA).[4, 6, 7, 8]

 Gram-negative organisms have been reported in immunosuppressed patients.
 Lancet-induced trauma from fingertip blood glucose measurements have been implicated as an etiology.

-Eikenella corrodens has been reported in persons with diabetes who bite their fingernails.[3, 6, 7]
+Eikenella corrodens has been reported in persons with diabetes who bite their fingernails.[6, 9, 10]

-Radiographs should be obtained if there is a history of penetration with a radiopaque foreign body.
+Radiographs should be obtained if there is a history of penetration with a radiopaque foreign body, if the history is unclear, or if there is concern for underlying bone involvement.

 Adequate early treatment of a felon can prevent abscess formation and other serious complications.